 Boona - Stephen and Susan Brain, Mumbannar VIC (Western)

-Weaners are yard weaners around Christmas-New Year at about 140-150 kilograms and receive high quality cereal and lucerne hay.
+Its weaners are yard weaners around Christmas-New Year at about 140-150kg and receive high quality cereal and lucerne hay.

 They are vaccinated and drenched and also receive a mineral injection.
 (Later with boluses with all trace minerals).